 Inactive 22.1%

 Arrested 47.9%

 Active Improved 20.9%

-Active Improved 3.9%
+Active unimproved 3.9%

 Dead 5.2%

-0. = /0

 Over 90 per cent were discharged as improved or better.
 The average duration of treatment for tuberculous patients discharged from all sanatoria was 511 days.